What Are The Creative Business Truth That No One Talks About And Why?

 Starting a new business will require you to “figure things out as you go.”
 Most successful companies today started out very scrappy, and from scratch.

-But the the number one lesson that I have learned as an entrepreneur, is every single time that I put in work, I get a proportional amount of results and successes from that work.
-The more work that I put in, the more success that occurs in my life, the more happy coincidences occur, and the more I realize that I achieve
+The number one lesson that I have learned as an entrepreneur, is every single time that I put in work, I get a proportional amount of results and successes from that work.
+The more work that I put in, the more success that occurs in my life, the more happy coincidences occur, and the more I realize that I achieve.

 You cannot plan everything and know that everything will just workout as you’ve planned.
-Yes planning is required but that is not it.
-If you keep planning and thing may shift according to situation your plan may not work at that time.
-Be adaptable instead and prepared for any contingencies.
+Yes planning is required, but that’s not it.
+If you keep planning and thing may shift according to situation then your plan may not work at that time.
+Be adaptable instead and flexible enough so that you can be prepared for any contingencies.

 Goals keep you accountable, as well as align everyone on your team.
 The last thing you want as a business owner is for your team to have different motivations that contradict (or compete with) one another.
-Learn to set your core goal as organization and work towards it.
+Learn to set your core goal as organization and work towards the same goal as a team.
+(Each day)

 Running a business means failing, a lot.
 Entrepreneurship is about taking risk.
 It involves thinking outside the box and creating an unconventional path.
 And walking on this path, will lead you to your journey of success.